 The existing cushions are striped with green.
 The material intended to recover the cushions has green in it, so choosing the color for the table was easy.

 Before I could start painting I did notice the veneer was coming off.
 Nothing major.
 I only needed to glue it back and put a little wood filler in a few places.
-I am so glad to catch a break on that.
+Thank goodness I caught a break on that.

 I mixed up the DIY Chalk Paint and the old worn out wood quickly got a much needed makeover.
 It became a bright table but still needed something.